-Buying insurance for your farm oftentimes feels like a complex process.
+These are some coverage pitfalls to avoid when purchasing poultry farm insurance.
+Buying insurance for your farm oftentimes feels like a complex process and there are a lot of things people don’t know about farm insurance.
 While it is true that there is a lot of nuance involved, it doesn’t have to be a mentally taxing process.
 When you deal with an agency that is experienced in agricultural types of risks, understands the ag industry, and, as such, understands the loss exposures that are present within it, the process is simplified considerably.

 Likewise, agents experienced in insuring agricultural types of operations are able to help explain the nuances and point out potential coverage pitfalls to avoid when purchasing poultry farm insurance like the ones outlined above.
 If you need assistance or advisement in insuring your poultry operation, be sure to give one of our agricultural insurance agents a call at 1-800-537-6880 or 717-665-2283.
 We have been insuring agricultural risks, ranging from the small family farm to large corporate operations, for many decades!

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.